nadza-dz/task-based-fMRI-processing-pipeline-ENIGMA-OCD/README.md

 ## Publications using this pipeline

-Dzinalija, N., Vriend, C., Waller, L., Simpson, H. B., Ivanov, I., Agarwal, S. M., Alonso, P., Backhausen, L. L., Balachander, S., Broekhuizen, A., Castelo-Branco, M., Costa, A. D., Cui, H., Denys, D., Duarte, I. C., Eng, G. K., Erk, S., Fitzsimmons, S. M. D. D., Ipser, J., Jaspers-Fayer, F., … van den Heuvel, O. A. (2024).
+Dzinalija, N., Vriend, C., ENIGMA-OCD Consortium, … , Veer, I., van den Heuvel, O. A. (2024).
 Negative valence in Obsessive-Compulsive Disorder: A worldwide mega-analysis of task-based functional neuroimaging data of the ENIGMA-OCD consortium.
 Biological psychiatry, S0006-3223(24)01819-5.

--Exec paper OSF link
+Dzinalija, N., Veer, I., ENIGMA-OCD Consortium, … , van den Heuvel, O. A., Vriend, C. (2025).
+Negative valence in Obsessive-Compulsive Disorder: A worldwide mega-analysis of task-based functional neuroimaging data of the ENIGMA-OCD consortium.

--Inhib paper OSF link
+Dzinalija, N.,  van den Heuvel, O. A., ENIGMA-OCD Consortium, … , Vriend, C., Veer, I. (2025).
+Inhibitory control in OCD: A mega-analysis of task-based fMRI data of the ENIGMA-OCD consortium. https://osf.io/mhq8t

 ## References